 - 2 cups Bothwell's Habanero with Cracked Black Peppery Monterey Jack, shredded

-Grill the veggies just until grill marks are formed on each side.
+- Grill the veggies just until grill marks are formed on each side.
 Do not overcook the veggies, because they will cook more in the oven.
-Also, don't try to grill the veggies, just simply blister them slightly.
+You want the veggies to blister and get those nice grill marks without being overcooked.

 Are you making this recipe?
 Show me your version!
 Tag me on Instagram or Facebook!